Usaamakhan/replit-twibbon/TASKS.md

 **Status:** ✅ Completed (October 05-06, 2025)

 Image optimization has been fully implemented using ImageKit.io CDN with automatic WebP conversion and smart resizing across all pages.
-The `imageTransform.js` utility provides centralized transformation functions, achieving 89% bandwidth reduction compared to serving raw images.
+The `imageTransform.js` utility provides centralized transformation functions to significantly reduce bandwidth usage through optimized image delivery.

 ---